SI-RUI-ZHANG/CarbonTrading/02_Data_Processed/01_Carbon_Markets/z_DataCard_GDEA_processed.md

    - No rows were dropped, preserving the full date range.

 7. **Persistence**:
-   - Saved as `GDEA_processed.csv` and `GDEA_processed.parquet` in `../../02_Data_Processed/Carbon_Cleaned_Aligned/`.
+   - Saved as `GDEA_processed.csv` and `GDEA_processed.parquet` in `../../02_Data_Processed/01_Carbon_Markets/`.
    - Visualized inspection results (pie charts for trading and non-trading day statuses).

 ## Assumptions

-- **Calendar Accuracy**: The XSHG calendar is assumed to approximate the Guangzhou Emissions Exchange’s trading schedule.
+- **Calendar Accuracy**: The XSHG calendar is assumed to approximate the Guangzhou Emissions Exchange's trading schedule.
 This may lead to misclassification:
   - 15 non-trading days with activity (1.13%) may indicate calendar errors or data misalignments.
   - 232 trading days with all NaNs (8.8%) are assumed to be open market days with no trading activity.
 - **No Trading Activity**: Trading days with NaN `volume_tons` in the raw data are interpreted as days with no trades (set to 0.0 for `volume_tons` and `turnover_cny`).